 Conclusion

 Overall, this book is a nice short read.
 My opinion of apologetics is that it can be very edifying for Christians and nonsense for others, especially atheists.
-Unless it’s establishing historical or scientific fact, which many atheists subscribe to, apologetics tends to accomplish very little.
+Unless it’s establishing incontrovertible historical or scientific fact, which many atheists subscribe to, apologetics tends to accomplish very little.
 This book is no different, in my opinion.
 McLaughlin makes a few good philosophical arguments, but I’m not convinced that Is Easter Unbelievable? can convince skeptics, which is the main purpose of apologetics.
 But I enjoyed the read, as I’m sure did many other believers.
 And I do hope I’m wrong.

 -